la2050/archive/_projects/2016/tap-the-source-using-art-and-atmospheric-water-generation-to-supply-free-water-to-the-community.md

   that this installation inspires people of the community to ask questions, and become educated about the drought and the potential technological solutions.
 project_proposal_help: '["Money ","Publicity/awareness","Community outreach"]'
+project_description: >-
+  Our goal is to use the prize money in order to help facilitate the creation of urban wells in communities with limited or compromised water supply.
+We plan to create an art installation surrounding the well in order to inspire the community to learn about the issues we are facing in the current drought, and how atmospheric water generation could be a possible solution.
+The art installation could range from a billboard attracting people to the well or a mural on the side of a building.
 project_impact: '["Arts establishments","Manufacturing activity"]'
 project_proposal_best_place: >-
   SkySource will make LA the best place to create by facilitating community